 The economy has been growing steadily at a rate of six percent each year, and the real estate market hasn’t been affected as it has in other countries by recessions in the past.
 With the Moroccan government’s ambition to keep attracting more and more tourists, plans to build up the infrastructure are developing as well.
 This market is only expected to grow in 2017-2018.

 Foreign real estate ownership is allowed in Morocco, but foreigners can’t buy agricultural land.
 As a non-citizen of the country, you can still open a Moroccan bank account, which is advised for the sake of exchanging currencies.

-This country has always had a higher political stability than many of its neighbors, but it has been especially safe and happy since the new constitutional changes.
+This country has always had higher political stability than many of its neighbours, but it has been especially safe and happy since the new constitutional changes.
 People visit Morocco, or come to stay, from all over, many even from just across the Strait of Gibraltar.
-With the mix of languages and cultures, and all of the tourism in Morocco, it makes sense that it’s politically stable and generally safe.
+With the mix of languages and cultures and all of the tourism in Morocco, it makes sense that it’s politically stable and generally safe.

-The GDP is expected to continue to grow into 2017, since the year 2016 had good rainfalls.
+The GDP is expected to continue to grow in the future.
 Agriculture makes up a large portion of Morocco’s GDP, particularly the cereal crop.
 These rainfalls will contribute to the growth of the crop, and it will likely produce beyond its historical average.
 That’s good news for overseas investors!